 Using IAP Firmware Update

-If you're using a compatible STM32, ESP32, or nRF microcontroller, we highly recommend using Notecard Outboard Firmware Update to perform DFU operations as it's more reliable, secure, and you can rollback any unintended changes.
+If you're using a compatible STM32, ESP32, or nRF microcontroller, we highly recommend using Notecard Outboard Firmware Update to perform DFU operations as it's more reliable, secure, and you can roll back any unintended changes.

 IAP (In Application Programming) is a more traditional form of DFU that performs firmware updates while the program is running.